-Hundreds of thousands of people are missing their daily routine of going to work then the gym or vice versa, and working from home can be a struggle to get motivated to do exercise or get out of the house.
+Hundreds of thousands of people are missing their daily routine of going to work, then the gym or vice versa, and working from home can be a struggle to get motivated to exercise or get out of the house.
 Especially if your morning commute is from the bed to your couch/kitchen table.

 Optimise your day by enabling you to get more than one exercise activity in a day.
-By doing a home workout in your living room or garden you can utilise going out for a walk or bike ride early/later on that day.
-Enabling you to gain fresh air, and some good old sunshine boosting your vitamin D.
+By doing a home workout in your living room or garden, you can utilise going out for a walk or bike ride early/later on that day.
+Enables you to gain fresh air and some good old sunshine boosting your vitamin D.

-Free Workout Apps
+free Workout Apps

-Healthy eating tips whilst working from home.
+healthy eating tips whilst working from home.

-Whilst working from home you will be moving less in general, you don’t have as many steps going from meeting to meeting or going and making a coffee from the work kitchen or canteen.
-With this in mind it is an idea to lower your food amounts by 10-15% this will help you not gain excess weight whilst your daily energy output will be lower.
+Whilst working from home, you will be moving less in general, you don’t have as many steps going from meeting to meeting or going and making a coffee from the work kitchen or canteen.
+With this in mind, it is an idea to lower your food amounts by 10-15% this will help you not gain excess weight whilst your daily energy output will be lower.

-Healthy foods to increase mental focus.
+healthy foods to increase mental focus.

-blueberries boost “concentration and memory” for up to five hours because “the antioxidants in blueberries stimulate the flow of blood and oxygen to [your] brain – and keep the mind fresh”.
+blueberries boost “concentration and memory” for up to five hours because “the antioxidants in blueberries stimulate the flow of blood and oxygen to your brain – and keep the mind fresh”.

 Every organ in the body depends on blood flow, especially the heart and brain, and avocados [enhance] blood flow, offering a simple, tasty way to fire up brain cells

-Leafy green vegetables.
+leafy green vegetables.

-Leafy green vegetables are full of antioxidants and carotenoids, which boost your brain power, and help protect your brain.
-Leafy green vegetables are also full of B-vitamins, which are “proven to help your memory, focus, and overall brain health and power”
+Leafy green vegetables are full of antioxidants and carotenoids, which boost your brainpower and help protect your brain.
+Leafy green vegetables are also full of B vitamins, which are “proven to help your memory, focus, and overall brain health and power”

-Dark chocolate (dark chocolate, not the sugary, milky kind) can help you focus for a number of reasons.
+Dark chocolate (not the sugary, milky kind) can help you focus for many reasons.
 First, it contains a small amount of caffeine, which has been proven to heighten mental alertness.

 Be as active as you can within your home and make sure you take upon the opportunity from the government to go outside and exercise once a day.
 It will do you the world of good.read more